ruben3d/retroflightsim/README.md

 * 386/VGA: early 90s
 * 486/SVGA: mid-90s before texture mapping

+#### Flight model

+The flight model selects the realism of the simulation:
+* Debug: Very simple flight model intended for debug purposes only.
+The plane can be stopped midair.
+* Arcade: Vaguely based on realistic parameters but closer to late 80s arcade experiences.

 #### Keyboard layout

 Choose your keyboard layout, for users using AZERTY or Dvorak keyboards.